-The generous amounts of vitamins A and C found in pumpkin soup are also beneficial for the iron metabolism in your body.
+The generous amounts of vitamins A and C found in pumpkin soup have an effect on the iron levels in your blood.
+Vitamin A is beneficial for the iron metabolism in your blood, while vitamin C influences the absorption of iron in your blood.
 Iron is involved in the formation of red blood cells and hemoglobin in your body, contributing to the normal transport of oxygen in your body.
 Because vitamins A and C promote the absorption of iron from your diet, they help increase the iron levels in your blood.

 4. Pumpkin soup is good for your vision

 You’ve probably heard someone (maybe your grandma or mom) say that eating carrots is good for your eyes.
 That’s true, and the same applies to eating pumpkin soup!
 Both carrots and pumpkin have a bright orange color, caused by the carotenoids present in both.
 Some of these, particularly beta-carotene, are converted into vitamin A in the body.
 Vitamin A is known for its support of your vision.
 It helps you see clearly in the dark and maintains the normal moisture balance in your eyes.

 Did you know that the vitamin C in pumpkin soup also contributes to various brain functions?
 This vitamin, among other things, enhances your concentration, memory, and learning abilities.
 So, be sure to enjoy a delicious bowl of pumpkin soup when studying for an important exam or during a busy (home)workday!

 6. Pumpkin soup for your heart and blood vessels